 Posted on Thu Oct 6, 2016

-From traditional Native American healing to conjunto accordion to Mardi Gras Indian suit sewing, the 2016 - 2017 Apprenticeship Programs include a diverse range of traditional and folk arts across the state.
+From traditional Native American healing to conjunto accordion to Mardi Gras Indian suit sewing, the Apprenticeships in the Folk & Traditional Arts Program includes a diverse range of traditional and folk arts across the state.
 Click on each marker to read more about each master artist and apprentice participant on our website, watch video of performances, and browse photos.

 Posted on Tue Oct 4, 2016